Magnesium can help to:

 The COMT enzyme is one of the primary enzymes that breaks down estrogen in the body.
 Magnesium and SAMe are cofactors for the COMT enzyme to function and metabolize estrogen.

-A magnesium deficiency is associated with a slow COMT gene.
+A lack of magnesium is associated with a slow COMT gene.
 Taking magnesium can help to speed up the COMT gene to metabolize estrogen.
 Clearing excess estrogen in the body is crucial for preventing estrogen dominance and PMS.

-With so many health benefits of magnesium, it truly is necessary to ensure you are eating foods high in magnesium.
+With so many health benefits of magnesium, it truly is necessary to ensure you are eating good sources of magnesium.
 To ensure optimal magnesium levels, avoid processed foods that are deficient in magnesium.

 With over 300 functions that need magnesium, it is crucial to eat foods high in magnesium.